PythonJournos/refactoring101/_docs/phase4/candidates.rst

 Name, party and county election results jump out.

-A candidate also has seems like a natural place for data transforms and computations that now live in *lib/parser.py* and *lib/summary.py*:
+A candidate also seems like a natural place for data transforms and computations that now live in *lib/parser.py* and *lib/summary.py*:

 -  candidate name parsing